billpg/HashBack/README.md

 Satisfied the request is genuine, the Saas service generates a Bearer token and returns it to the caller as the response to the POST request, together with its expiry time.<!--CASE_STUDY_RESPONSE-->
 ```
 {
-    "BearerToken": "eyJ0eXAiOiJKV1QiLCJhbGciOiJIUzI1NiIsIiI6ImJpbGxwZy5jb20vbmdneXUifQ.eyJzdWIiOiJjYXJvbC5leGFtcGxlIiwiaXNzIjoic2Fzcy5leGFtcGxlIiwiaWF0IjoxMTExODYzNjAwLCJleHAiOjExMTE5NDY0MDB9.D-4kaxZNAlX_xwexDKIhFYy0FiuLEc864zJUNSjHX2A",
+    "BearerToken": "eyJ0eXAiOiJKV1QiLCJhbGciOiJIUzI1NiIsIiI6ImJpbGxwZy5jb20vbmdneXUifQ.eyJzdWIiOiJjYXJvbC5leGFtcGxlIiwiaXNzIjoic2Fzcy5leGFtcGxlIiwiaWF0IjoxMTExODYzNjAwLCJleHAiOjExMTE4NjcyMDB9.v1MT1qsF_qpYKqKnlXkNJXqUgisweiIr-Tp92MybWjg",
-    "ExpiresAt": 1111946400
+    "ExpiresAt": 1111867200
 }
 ```

-Carol may now delete the verification hash from her web server, or allow a housekeeping process to tidy it away.
+Carol can now delete the verification hash from her web server, or allow a housekeeping process to tidy it away.
 She may now use the issued Bearer token to call the Saas API until that token expires.

 ## Answers to Anticipated Questions

 ### What's wrong with keeping a pre-shared secret long term?
-They require management and secure storage and your server-side code will need a way to access them without access to your master passwords or MFA codes.
-Since you'll have already made the investment in configuring TLS on both sides, why not utilize that and get rid of the pre-shared secrets?
+They require management and secure storage.
+Your server-side code will need a way to access them without access to your master passwords or MFA codes.
+There are solutions for secure password storage that your unattended service code can use but they still need to be managed while this exchange utilises TLS (which both sides will have already made an investment in) to secure the exchange.

 ### I don't have a web server.
 Then this exchange is not for you.
 It works by having two web servers make requests to each other.

-### I have one on the other side of the Internet.
+### I have a web server on the other side of the Internet but not the same machine.
-If your server satisfies all of these properties, it would be useful for this exchange:
-- The server runs TLS with a known URL.
-- You can upload small files into a folder.
-- You control the filename, or you can know the filename before uploading.
-- No-one else can upload files to this folder.
+Your web site needs to be covered by TLS, and for your code to be able to publish a small static file to a folder on it.
+If you can be reasonably certain that no-one else can poublish files on that folder, it'll be suitable fpr this exchange.

 ### TLS supports client-side certificates.
 To use client-side certificates, the client side would need access to the private key.
 This would need secure storage for the key, avoidance of which is the main motivation of this idea.